ngrok/ngrok-docs/docs/guides/device-gateway/sdk.md

 Run the appropriate command for your O/S to activate the virtual environment:

-- In cmd.exe
+- In cmd.exe:
   `{PATH_TO_VENV}\Scripts\activate.bat`
-- In PowerShell
+- In PowerShell:
   `{PATH_TO_VENV}\Scripts\Activate.ps1`
-- Linux and MacOS
+- Linux and macOS:
   `source {PATH_TO_VENV}/bin/activate`

 ### Install dependencies